Renewing your spirit one bite at a time

 Boil, brush, & bake

-• Place each pretzel back onto a parchment-paper-lined pan.
+• Place each pretzel back onto a parchment-paper-lined pan and sprinkle some pretzel salt over top of each.

 • Optional: upon removing the sourdough pretzels from the oven brush with melted butter for a softer crust.